thrishma/world-holidays/README.md

 <!--
 title: 'World holidays Reminder'
-description: 'Web scrapes holidays from a given URL and notifies a specific slack channel on which holiday it is today around the world.'
+description: 'Web scrapes holidays from the URL - "https://www.officeholidays.com/countries" and notifies a specific slack channel on which holiday it is today around the world.'
 layout: Doc
 framework: v2
 platform: AWS